We revisit one of our most popular stories from not so long ago.

 An experimental research winery, the Kindergarten was established in the centenary year.
 Wines of exceptional quality are produced in smaller lots exclusively for the Cellar Door.
 These wines aren’t available at your local.
 They are experimental batches, aged wines or new varietals like Tarrango.

 The cellar door experience is unlike any other in Australia with not only the largest range of varieties but genuine enthusiasm from the staff to make your Brown Brothers day memorable.
-Although, Brown Brothers grow in many other areas of Victoria and Tasmania, Milawa is home.
+Although Brown Brothers grow wine in many other areas of Victoria and Tasmania, Milawa is home.

 Brown Brothers is Australia’s most popular cellar door.

-Our tasting was led by the smiling, knowledgeable and oh so generous Ernie.
-A Brown Brothers veteran of 27 years, there’s not really anything he doesn’t know about the region, the winery, Brown Brother’s history and the delectable wines.
+Our tasting was led by the smiling, knowledgeable and oh so generous Ernie Menichelli.
+A Brown Brothers veteran of 29 years, there’s not really anything he doesn’t know about the region, the winery, Brown Brother’s history and the delectable wines.
 There are a staggering (no pun intended) 40 plus wines available for tasting at Brown Brothers.

 He took us through many of the best from a delicious 2014 Limited release Prosecco to the last of the outstanding 2010 Late Harvested Orange Muscat Flora.
 We tasted the Pinot Grigio and Pino Gris side by side to understand what makes these similar grapes so different.
 We sampled the delightful 2014 Gamay as well as the limited release Durif.
 Ernie’s current favourite?
 The SMC – a 2008 Shiraz, Mondeuse and Cabernet blend released as part of Brown Brothers 125th anniversary celebrations.

-The sprawling Milawa complex includes not only the tasting room and historic buildings but also the multi award-winning Patricia’s Table restaurant and Epi.Curious for cheese boards, wine flights and simpler fare.
-It makes for a joyous day – tasting and feasting.
+The sprawling Milawa complex includes not only the tasting room and historic buildings but also the multi-award-winning Patricia’s Table restaurant and The Wine Bar for cheese boards, wine flights and simpler fare.
+You can plan for a joyous day of tasting and feasting, especially if you stay just across the road at the superb Lindenwarrah.

 Brown Brothers Tasmanian vineyards – Tamar Ridge and Devil’s Corner are more recent additions to the family producing cooler climate wines such as Pinot Noir, sparkling blends of Pinot Noir and Chardonnay, Sauvignon Blanc, Pinot Gris, Riesling and Chardonnay.